Avin008/saiyan-merch/README.md

 ### Wishlist management

-You will find cart management on https://saiyanshop.netlify.app/pages/wishlist/wishlist.html
+You will find Wishlist management on https://saiyanshop.netlify.app/pages/wishlist/wishlist.html

-In this page you will see all wishlist product.
+In this page you will see all wishlisted products.

 ---